Skip to content

 WARNING

-call and type: agent cannot be on the same step.
-The call field sets the executor type to dag; adding type: agent on the same step will cause a validation error.
-Use call on a parent step to invoke a child DAG that contains agent steps.
+action: dag.run and action: agent.run cannot be on the same step.
+Use action: dag.run on a parent step to invoke a child DAG that contains agent steps.

 Prerequisites

-• A default model must be configured in Agent Settings (/settings/agent), or each agent step must specify agent.model
+• A default model must be configured in AI agent Settings (/agent-settings), or each agent step must specify agent.model

 • Familiarity with Agent Step configuration